MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 ---
-title: Manage service principal roles – Azure CLI | Microsoft Docs
+title: Manage service principal roles using the Azure CLI | Microsoft Docs
 description: Learn how to manage role assignments for a service principal using Azure CLI.
 manager: jasongroce
 author: dbradish-microsoft